Japan's household spending unexpectedly falls as firms cut bonuses - Up News Info

 Article content

-Compared with May, household spending fell 3.2%, reinforcing the need for export-driven growth as domestic demand remains weak.
+Compared with May, household spending fell 3.2%, reinforcing the need for export-driven growth as domestic demand remains weak due to the state of emergency curbs.

+“Unless much tighter restrictions are imposed, consumption won’t slump from already low levels.
+But it also likely won’t rebound until much later in the year,” said Takeshi Minami, chief economist at Norinchukin Research Institute.

+“We can’t expect a rebound in July-September economic growth, so a solid recovery will have to wait until the final quarter of this year at the earliest.”

-Separate data showed Japanese wage earners’ total cash earnings fell 0.1% in June from a year earlier, marking the first annual decline in four months.
+Separate data showed wages fell 0.1% in June from a year earlier, marking the first annual decline in four months after a 1.9% rise in May.

-Special payments in June, which mostly account for summer bonus payments, were down 2.3% from the previous year, the data showed.
+Special payments in June, which mostly account for summer bonus payments, were down 2.3% from the previous year, as firms hit by the pandemic slashed compensation.

+The weakness in spending and wages casts doubt on the Bank of Japan’s forecast that the benefits of an export-driven recovery will spread to households, and add to an expected boost to consumption from steady progress in vaccinations.

 Japan’s economy has emerged from the doldrums as solid exports offset weak domestic demand, though growth lags other advanced nations as slow vaccinations weigh on consumption.